Semiotic theory of Charles Sanders Peirce: Semiotic elements

 For example, one way to approach the concept of an interpretant is to think of a psycholinguistic process.
 In this context, an interpretant can be understood as a sign's effect on the mind, or on anything that acts like a mind, what Peirce calls a quasi-mind.
-An interpretant is what results from a process of interpretation, one of the types of activity that falls under the heading of semiosis.
+An interpretant is a process of interpretation, one of the types of activity that falls under the heading of semiosis.
 One usually says that a sign stands for an object to an agent, an interpreter.
 In the upshot, however, it is the sign's effect on the agent that is paramount.
 This effect is what Peirce called the interpretant sign, or the interpretant for short.
 An interpretant in its barest form is a sign's meaning, implication, or ramification, and especial interest attaches to the types of semiosis that proceed from obscure signs to relatively clear interpretants.
 In logic and mathematics the most clarified and most succinct signs for an object are called canonical forms or normal forms.
+The interpretant, in Peirce's conceptualization, is not the user of the sign but the "proper significate effect" or that mental concept produced by both the sign and by the user's experience of the object.

 Peirce argued that logic is the formal study of signs in the broadest sense, not only signs that are artificial, linguistic, or symbolic, but also signs that are semblances or are indexical such as reactions.
 Peirce held that "all this universe is perfused with signs, if it is not composed exclusively of signs", along with their representational and inferential relations.
 He argued that, since all thought takes time, all thought is in signs: